Admissions at Akron Law

 Facts and figures

-Consistently recognized for our strong bar passage rate and quality employment placement, more law students from around the U.S. and world are consistently making Akron Law their destination of choice.
+Consistently recognized for our bar passage rate and quality employment placement, more law students from around the U.S. and world are consistently making Akron Law their destination of choice.
 Visit the facts and figures page to learn more about admissions statistics, bar examination passage data, and the ABA Standard 509 disclosures.

 Our commitment to academics and excellence in teaching is long-standing.
 Explore the details and descriptions about our degrees, certificates, courses, clinics, and joint degree programs on our curriculum page.
 We also invest in your success through our leading academic success programs and bar exam preparation programs.